 Next, remove any salt stains by dabbing the boots with a towel and a solution of one part white vinegar with two parts water.
 The vinegar helps to break up the salt and lifts it to the surface of the leather.

-Step Three: Condition
+Step #3: Condition Your Boots

 Though your shoes have just gotten the salt out of their system, they’re still thirsty.
 They’ve been stripped of vital oils and vitamins in the process and need to be replenished before stepping out again.
 If you don’t, the leather can dry out and crack (neither of those things are good).
 Condition them with a leather lotion to restore those essential nutrients which will keep the leather healthy.